GSA/automate.fedramp.gov/content/documentation/sar/4-sar-template-to-oscal-mapping.md

 {{<callout>}}
 **HELPFUL HINTS**

-Use the appropriate FedRAMP resolved profile catalog, instead of the profile.
+Use the appropriate FedRAMP resolved profile catalog instead of the profile.
 This has the catalog content pre-merged, saving your tool the extra work of stepping through the profile to the catalog.

 When processing an OSCAL-based FedRAMP baseline (profile or resolved-profile-catalog), each FedRAMP Test Case Workbook objective has a corresponding part named "assessment-objective" and part(s) named "assessment-method".
-The "assessment-method" parts  have "method" properties specifying applicable assessment method (EXAMINE, INTERVIEW, TEST).
+The "assessment-method" parts  have "method" properties specifying the applicable assessment method (EXAMINE, INTERVIEW, TEST).
 {{</callout>}}

 ---